 Low Carb Cheese Almond Crackers

-Making these crackers follows my usual method for seed or almond crackers, by using baking paper and a rolling pin to prevent sticking and to get the mixture thin.
+Making these crackers follows my usual method for seed or almond crackers, by using quality baking paper and a rolling pin, to prevent sticking and to get the mixture thin.

-After the crackers have cooked on both sides for about 10-12 minutes on one side I try to break them up entirely and put them back in the oven for about 2-3 minutes or until the crackers are cooked through, and dry in the centre.
-They may appear to be slightly overcooked but they aren’t, and the crispy crackers taste amazing when cool. if you are after a less cooked cracker then simply drop your oven temperature a little and leave the crackers to cook for longer.
+After the crackers have cooked on for about 10-12 minutes on one side I try to break them up and then put them back in the oven for about 2-3 minutes or until the crackers are cooked through and dry in the centre.
+They may appear to be slightly overcooked but they aren’t, and, the crispy crackers taste amazing when cool.
+If you are after a less cooked cracker then simply drop your oven temperature a little and leave the crackers to cook for a little bit longer.

-If you are after some other low carb cracker recipes, have a look at this recipe for Low Carb Almond Seed Crackers and I also have another seed cracker recipe that is nut free, Low Carb Seed Crackers.
-Both are equally delicious and I struggle to pick my favourite out of these two but I do like to have the Low Carb Seed Crackers if I ever I feel like I have been eating too many nuts as they are nut free as well as egg free.
+If you are after some other gluten free, low carb cracker recipes, have a look at this recipe for Low Carb Almond Seed Crackers and there is also another seed cracker recipe that is nut free, Low Carb Seed Crackers.
+Both are equally delicious and I struggle to pick my favorite out of these two but I do like to have the Low Carb Seed Crackers if I ever I feel like I have been eating too many nuts as they are nut free as well as egg free.
 There is also a lovely recipe for a really plain cracker, that is brilliant with food with lots of flavor, Low Carb Health Crackers.
 I’ve recently added another recipe for a really simple cracker recipe that I recommend you try, that uses just 3 ingredients and bakes in just 10 minutes.
 Sesame Chia Parmesan Crackers are so easy to make.

 I suggest you make these and see what you think of this delicious cracker recipe.
-They are certainly a favourite of mine.
+They are certainly a favorite of mine.

 LOW CARB CHEESE ALMOND CRACKERS